-Inventory discovery lets you scan and list VMWare virtual machine (VM) instances and Amazon Elastic Compute Cloud (EC2) instances (Preview), and Amazon Relational Database Service (RDS) databases (Preview) in your VMware and AWS environments by using the Migration Center discovery client CLI.
-To discover VM instances and databases on other platforms, such as Azure or on-premises, use guest discovery or an IP range scan.
+Inventory discovery lets you scan and list VMware virtual machine (VM) instances, Amazon Elastic Compute Cloud (EC2) instances (Preview), Amazon Relational Database Service (RDS) databases (Preview), and Azure VM instances (Preview) by using the Migration Center discovery client CLI.
+To discover VM instances and databases in your on-premises environment, use guest discovery or an IP range scan.

 mcdc